dougtoppin/amazon-ecs-cli-flask/README.md

 ### Usage

-The normal usage of this would be as follows
+The normal usage of this would be as follows.
+Note that the cli uses animation so you may see colors and text scrolling while these actions are running.

 * *make init* - create project metadata
 * *make app* - create application metadata
 * *make fix-manifest* - modify the manifest to match the app